topac/rmega/README.md

 This is the result of a reverse engineering of the MEGA javascript code.
-This is a work in progress, further functionality are coming.
+Work in progress, further functionality are coming.

 Supported features are: